egisnmir/react-keypad/README.md

 # Description

-The correct pin is hardcoded in Keypad.js
+The correct pin is hardcoded in Keypad.js CORRECT_PIN

-There is some debug info which can be seen in the console
+# To do

-I've set the pinpad lock time to 5 seconds in Keypad.js
+Add a pin code setter component and pass it down with props/Redux/Context or useContext + useReducer